CIBC-Internal/python/Doc/reference/expressions.rst

 When the underlying iterator is complete, the :attr:`~StopIteration.value` attribute of the raised :exc:`StopIteration` instance becomes the value of the yield expression.
-It can be either set explicitly when raising :exc:`StopIteration`, or automatically when the sub-iterator is a generator (by returning a value from the sub-generator).
+It can be either set explicitly when raising :exc:`StopIteration`, or automatically when the subiterator is a generator (by returning a value from the subgenerator).

    .. versionchanged:: 3.3
-      Added ``yield from <expr>`` to delegate control flow to a subiterator
+      Added ``yield from <expr>`` to delegate control flow to a subiterator.

 The parentheses may be omitted when the yield expression is the sole expression on the right hand side of an assignment statement.

 .. seealso::

-   :pep:`0255` - Simple Generators
+   :pep:`255` - Simple Generators
       The proposal for adding generators and the :keyword:`yield` statement to Python.

-   :pep:`0342` - Coroutines via Enhanced Generators
+   :pep:`342` - Coroutines via Enhanced Generators
       The proposal to enhance the API and syntax of generators, making them usable as simple coroutines.

-   :pep:`0380` - Syntax for Delegating to a Subgenerator
+   :pep:`380` - Syntax for Delegating to a Subgenerator
-      The proposal to introduce the :token:`yield_from` syntax, making delegation to sub-generators easy.
+      The proposal to introduce the :token:`~python-grammar:yield_from` syntax, making delegation to subgenerators easy.

+   :pep:`525` - Asynchronous Generators
+      The proposal that expanded on :pep:`492` by adding generator capabilities to coroutine functions.

 .. index:: object: generator
+.. _generator-methods:

 Generator-iterator methods
 ^^^^^^^^^^^^^^^^^^^^^^^^^^